opabravo/opabravo/README.md

 - Loves playing **tryhackme koth** and **hackthebox battlegrounds**
 - **Plays CTF**s if got invited by others.
 Focus on `Web`, `Forensics`, `Misc`, `Osint` challenges
-- Publishes some **writeups related to cyber security** and put some scripts I wrote on github
+- Likes to share some **writeups / Scripts / Knowledge related to cyber security** on github

 <p align="center">
   :point_up_2: